 Additional Resources:

-High-priority community partners include homeless service providers, treatment and recovery centers, rehabilitation facilities, and community-based organizations that serve high-risk populations.
-High-priority community partners are eligible for no-cost naloxone from VDH to dispense to high-risk individuals.
+High-impact community partners include treatment and recovery centers, rehabilitation facilities, homeless service providers, and community-based organizations that serve high-risk populations.
+High-impact community partners are eligible for no-cost naloxone from VDH to dispense to high-risk individuals.
 These community partners can apply for a naloxone agreement with VDH using the steps below.

-Prior to accessing no-cost naloxone from VDH, high-priority community partners must complete one of the following training requirements:
+Prior to accessing no-cost naloxone from VDH, high-impact community partners must complete one of the following training requirements:

-- Online or in-person training in REVIVE, a course that teaches people how to respond to an opioid overdose and administer Naloxone, or
+- Online or in-person training in REVIVE!
+Opioid Overdose and Naloxone Education program, a course that teaches people how to respond to an opioid overdose and administer naloxone, or

 - Online training in harm reduction education and counseling, which provides techniques for providing education in a short, concise manner and to provide one-on-one harm reduction counseling.